-Grading Descriptors Learning Outcome 1 Learners will, using a performance profile checklist, identify the elements in both team and individual sports as a player and/or a Learners will, using a performance profile checklist, identify the officiator. • Identify some skills, techniques and tactics in a team sp an individual sport (either as a player or officiator for each Identify some rules, regulations and responsibilities in a sport and an individual sport (either as a player or official each).
-Learners will, using a performance profile checklist, identify the elements in both team and individual sports as a player and/or a officiator.
-Independently identify appropriate skills, techniques and tactics in a team sport and an individual sport (either as a player or officiator for each).
-Independently identify appropriate rules, regulations and responsibilities in a team sport and an individual sport (either as a player or officiator for each).
-Learners will, using a performance profile checklist, identify the elements in both team and individual sports as a player and/or a officiator. • Independently identify appropriate and advanced skills, techniques and tactics in a team sport and an individual (either as a player or officiator for each).
-Independently describe appropriate rules, regulations at sport Independently describe appropriate rules, regulations at responsibilities in a team sport and an individual sport (eas a player or officiator for each).
+Unit 10 Practical Sports Grading Descriptors Learning Outcome 1 Learners will, using a performance profile checklist, identify the key elements in both team and individual sports as a player and/or an officiator.
+Pass Identify some skills, techniques and tactics in a team sport and an individual sport (either as a player or officiator for each).
+Identify some rules, regulations and responsibilities in a team sport and an individual sport (either as a player or officiator for each).
+Merit Learners will, using a performance profile checklist, identify the key elements in both team and individual sports as a player and/or an officiator. • Independently identify appropriate skills, techniques and tactics in a team sport and an individual sport (either as a player or officiator for each). • Independently identify appropriate rules, regulations and responsibilities in a team sport and an individual sport (either as a player or officiator for each).
+Distinction Learners will, using a performance profile checklist, identify the key elements in both team and individual sports as a player and/or an officiator.
+Independently identify appropriate and advanced skills, techniques and tactics in a team sport and an individual sport (either as a player or officiator for each).
+Independently describe appropriate rules, regulations and responsibilities in a team sport and an individual sport (either as a player or officiator for each).

-Unit No: 10 - Practical Sports Grading Descriptors Learning Outcome 2 Pass Learners will undertake a role in a team or individual sport as an officiator and/or player.
+Unit 10 Practi cal Sports Grading Descriptors Learning Outcome 2 Pass Learners will undertake a role in a team or individual sport as an officiator and/or player.
 Demonstrate an understanding of basic skills and techniques.
 Demonstrate an understanding of basic tactics.
 Show a basic understanding of the rules and regulations, roles and responsibilities of an officiator Merit Learners will undertake a role in a team and an individual sport as an officiator and/or player.
 Demonstrate an understanding of intermediate skills and techniques.
 Demonstrate an understanding of intermediate tactics.
 Show an intermediate understanding of the rules and regulations, roles and responsibilities of an officiator.
 Distinction Learners will undertake a role in a team and an individual sport as an officiator and/or player.
 Demonstrate an understanding of advanced skills and techniques as a major participant or officiator.
 Demonstrate an understanding of advanced tactics as a major participant or officiator.
 Show an advanced understanding of the rules and regulations, roles and responsibilities of an officiator.

-Unit No: 10 - Practical Sports Grading Descriptors Learning Outcome 3 Learners will review own performance in both the team and individual sport.
+Unit 10 Practi cal Sports Grading Descriptors Learning Outcome 3 Learners will review own performance in both the team and individual sport.
 Pass Identify strengths and areas for improvement in performance.
 Identify areas for personal development.
 Identify ways to improve weaknesses.
 Learners will review own performance in both the team and individual sport.
 Merit Analyse strengths and areas for improvement in performance.
 Analyse areas for personal development.
 Describe ways to improve weaknesses.
 Distinction

-Unit No: 10 - Practical Sports
+Unit 10 Practical Sports